yuthehexacopter/DroneComponents/README.md

 3. [Repository](https://github.com/yuthehexacopter/DroneComponents#repository)
 4. [Important References](https://github.com/yuthehexacopter/DroneComponents#references)

 Hi, I am Ankit.
 I am an Engineer.
-Recently I started an Insta handle @yuthehexacopter and posted some of the drone footages and snaps which I recetnly built.
+Recently, I started an Insta handle @yuthehexacopter and posted some of the drone footages and snaps which I recetnly built.

 ### YU - The Hexacopter <a name="introduction"></a>